-Overeating is something many of us can relate to post-holidays.
-Mid-January, we’re still feeling incredibly stuffed from holiday treats, the appetizers we overloaded ourselves with at holiday parties, and all of the tempting foods we don’t normally eat.
-To lighten our diet, we took the time to do some conscious grocery shopping and to create a few of our favorite healthful “reset” recipe go-to’s.
-These don’t compromise on flavor at all and include smoothies in the morning, loaded salads at lunch, and a craveable veggie-packed dinner.
+Overindulging is something many of us can relate to post-holidays, especially this year when we have all been cooped up at home.
+Mid-January, we know we’re still feeling incredibly stuffed from holiday treats and the desserts we overloaded ourselves with that normally get shared with our extended families.
+Like every year, January still feels like a good time to reset and refocus on our health and lighten our diet.
+To help you kickstart that effort, we took the time to do some conscious grocery shopping and to create a few of our favorite healthful “reset” recipe go-to’s.
+These don’t compromise on flavor at all and include smoothies in the morning, loaded salads at lunch, and a super nutritious and tasty veggie-packed dinner.

 First, we decided to swap the waffles and pancakes for something a little lighter by making a filling smoothie that has some “oomph”.
 A favorite that keeps us satisfied for hours and away from mid-morning snacking is inspired by a recipe from @leefromamerica made with frozen blueberries, steamed-and-then-frozen cauliflower, almond butter, lactose free yogurt and a splash of coconut milk.
 We love this smoothie because it’s fruity, smooth, nutritious and tastes more like a treat than a veggie-bomb.